 Prosecutors won't pursue charges against LSU star Malik Nabers after New Orleans arrest

-NEW ORLEANS - LSU wide receiver Malik Nabers was arrested on a weapons-related charge in New Orleans, according to jail records.
+NEW ORLEANS - LSU wide receiver Malik Nabers was arrested in the French Quarter Monday night after an officer spotted a handgun in his pocket, though the state does not intend to prosecute the case against the college football star.

+Arrest records say Nabers, 19, was among the Mardi Gras revelers on Bourbon Street when an NOPD officer saw what appeared to be a weapon in Nabers' pocket.
+Nabers reportedly admitted that he had no concealed carry permit after the officer stopped him and patted him down.

-Details on the 19-year-old football star's arrest were not immediately available, but Orleans Parish jail records showed he was booked Monday on a count of illegal carrying of weapons.
-He was no longer in jail as of Tuesday afternoon.
+Nabers was booked Monday night for illegal carrying of a weapon.
+He was out of jail by Tuesday afternoon.

 Trending News